Information for Advisors

 Exceptions to the Core Curriculum

-Students in specific circumstances may petition for an exception to the Core Curriculum using the "Exception to Core Curriculum" form located on the Faculty Forms page (www.coastal.edu/forms) under Provost - Undergraduate Forms.
+Students in specific circumstances may petition for an exception to the Core Curriculum using the online "Exception to Core Curriculum" form located on the Faculty Forms page (www.coastal.edu/forms) under Provost - Undergraduate Forms.
 The most typical situations are:

 - Transfer Students using Electives: Transfers often have elective courses that can substitute for another course in the core curriculum.
 Transfers are urged to be proactive in identifying elective courses that are appropriate substitutions.
 More information on using electives is found on the Transfer page.

 - Transfer Students with Undergraduate Degrees: Transfer Students who have completed Bachelor’s degrees that are not automatically exempted from the core should consult with their advisor to see if their previous courses cover core curriculum areas and then petition for a core curriculum waiver using the "Core Curriculum Exemption" form.

 - Undergraduate Students with exceptional circumstances: Students who encounter unusual situations, such as courses completed during a study abroad experience or a change in their catalog year may petition for an exception for a specific course using the "Exception To Core Curriculum" form.